-Tim Foley, a founding member of GNYCFC, is best known for speaking at over 75 forums, panels discussions, lectures, and teach-ins on the Affordable Care Act throughout New York City, Long Island, and Westchester County from 2008 until today.
+Tim Foley, a founding member of GNYCFC, is best known for speaking at hundreds of forums, panels discussions, lectures, and teach-ins on the Affordable Care Act throughout New York City, Long Island, and Westchester County from 2008 until today.
 Tim is the Political Director for the Committee of Interns and Residents/SEIU Healthcare, a labor union for resident physicians, and sits on steering committees for the Metro New York Health Care for All Campaign, a New York City-based multi-constituency health care justice coalition, and the Save Our Safety-Net Campaign, a community-labor coalition that focuses on hospital closures that disproportionately affect low-income families and communities of color.
 Tim is a Democratic District Leader in the Village of Scarsdale.

 Deborah (Debo) Gaffaney has a remarkable career as a graphic designer and illustrator, having worked for some of publishing’s most prestigious titles, including as Associate Art Director for Condé Nast Traveler and a senior designer for The New Yorker.
 A volunteer on both Obama campaigns in New York City and Ohio, she uses her digital and print media skills in organizing to assist many campaigns and non-profit organizations.
 As a team leader in the 2012 presidential election, Debo built the organizing group Hell’s Kitchen for Change and was a New York State delegate to the Democratic National Convention.
+She recently served as a captain and volunteer trainer for canvasses for Hillary for America in Philadelphia and the Keep PA Blue Coalition in the Lehigh Valley of Pennsylvania.

 Charles Khan is an organizer at the Strong Economy For All Coalition, a coalition of labor unions and community groups focusing on legislative-driven campaigns to fight economic inequality, unequal funding of public schools, and corporate irresponsibility in New York State.
 He currently specializes in campaign logistics, social media, coalition building, and grassroots organizing.